-Corn bunting.
+Corn bunting

 The UK population is again concentrated on lowland farms in the south and east, with, as implied by its name, a preference for arable land.
 Like the tree sparrow, numbers in Britain have traditionally shown marked fluctuations, but between 1970-2010 there was a decline of 90%, with a contraction of breeding range by 56% since 1968/72 and of winter range by 27% since 1981/84 (Smith, 2014).
 Its dramatic population decline puts it on the Red List of Birds of Conservation Concern (Eaton et al. 2009).
 After a sustained national decline up until 2003 this species has started to improve at the national level.
-This improvement seems much slower in Warwickshire with low densities present but the promising rise in 2014 against the national trend could be the start of The distribution map shows a core a recovery. population existing in Snitterfield and Wellesbourne with scattered populations across the north and east of the county (Smith, 2016).
+This improvement seems much slower in Warwickshire with low densities present but the promising rise in 2014 against the national trend could be the start of a recovery.
+The distribution map shows a core population existing in Snitterfield and Wellesbourne with scattered populations across the north and east of the county (Smith, 2016).

-Turtle Dove.
+Turtle Dove

 The species was awarded 'vulnerable' status in 2015 and is on the Red List of Birds of Conservation Concern (Eaton et al. 2009).
-It was once common across much of England but is now retreating into an ever shrinking patch of East Anglia and South East of England, having suffered a 96% UK population decline since 1970.
-Research by the Game & Wildlife Conservation Trust (GWCT) has shown that the bird returns later to the UK than they used to in spring and arrive in poor condition, producing only one brood instead of two, or increasingly fail to breed at all.
-The consequent reduction of productivity would alone be sufficient to cause the long term decline in the UK population, but this is far from the only problem faced by the species.
-European Turtle Dove is now experiencing problems on the wintering grounds in Africa and large numbers are shot on migration through the Mediterranean each year depleting a contracting population, although UK birds appear to be avoiding the worst areas.
-The breeding population in the UK is currently halving in number every six years with an estimated 6-7000 territories in 2014.
-A number of factors have contributed to this situation combining to create an
+It was once common across much of England but is now retreating into an ever shrinking patch of East Anglia and South East England, having suffered a 96% UK population decline since 1970.
+Numbers have halved every six years causing a 98% decline by 2018.
+Research by the Game & Wildlife Conservation Trust (GWCT) has shown that the bird returns later to the UK than they used to in spring and arrive in poor condition, producing only one brood instead of two, or fail increasingly to breed at all.
+The consequent halving of productivity would alone be sufficient to cause the long term decline in the UK population, but this is far from the only problem faced by the species.